Sync for iOS and macOS Apps

 "Sync is hard."
-How often have you heard that from your fellow developers?
-Well, now it's not.
+How often have you heard that from app developers?
+Well, it just got a lot easier.

 Core Data Sync